 Don’t expect windscreen damage to be covered by a Third Party only or Third Party, Fire & Theft policy.
 If you have one of these policies, we’d recommend looking into buying windscreen cover as an extra, either from your car insurance company or another company – be sure to price check to find the best deal.

 Why Should Someone get Windscreen Cover

 Repairing or replacing your windshield is an expensive process.
-According to Autoglass, windshield repairs can cost over £100 and replacement starts at £300 - but costs can be much higher.
+According to Autoglass, windshield repair costs over £50 and replacement starts at £200—but costs can be much higher.
 Insurance helps to cover these costs.